wavecommander/panblog/md/posts/on-camus-and-the-absurd.md

 I, on the other hand, see the rapid development of modern technology in my day and think that perhaps I, or some descendants of mine, will have an opportunity never before available to a human.
 An opportunity to shed this evolutionarily developed biological system for something more purpose-built and permissive as well as preserving consciousness well beyond what we consider a normal human lifespan.

 #### What Do These Additional Perspectives Mean for The Human Condition and The Absurd Man?

+I believe that these additional perspectives do not invalidate one's potential to be an Absurd Man.
+I couldn't imagine a better revolt than to transcend biology and reject suicide for as long as the being wishes.
+A person who holds these perspectives is still granted the absolute freedom that is given upon acceptance of The Absurd.
+As for passion, figuring out the world and all of the things in it is quite a passionate affair.

+## In Closing